cling-com/cling-sync/README.md

 | 10            |           | _padding_         | Header padding to 96 bytes                    |
 | N             | uint8     | **Data**          | Encrypted data of the block                   |

+## Committing Changes

+### Phase 1: Collect Metadata

+In this first pass, we scan the whole source folder, calculate content hashes for _all_ files and write each entry in chunked metadata files.
+Each metadata file is sorted by the full path or the file or directory.

 ## Documentation To-do's

 - How deflate is used: https://www.rfc-editor.org/rfc/rfc1951.txt

+- Paths:

+    Path segments are encoded using a minimal escape scheme inspired by RFC 3986:

+    / is encoded as %2f

+    % is encoded as %25

+    All other characters are stored as-is.
+Escaping is only applied to path segments, never across delimiters.
+This ensures paths remain UTF-8, readable, and safely splittable by /.

+    When restoring a file containing escaped characters, `%25` is converted back to `%` but `%2f` is not converted back to `/`.
+This is to ensure that the path remains valid and does not contain any invalid characters.
+The `%` character is a valid character in a path.